 A change of location by one of the parents of at least 50 miles from the previous location for more than 60 consecutive days, a relocation is occurring and the court may need to be involved.

-The easiest way to go through a relocation is by agreement between the parents.
+The easiest way to go through relocation is by agreement between the parents.
 Unfortunately, it is rare for two parents to come to an agreement about the permanent relocation of their children.
 Additionally, it is not quite as simple as just the two parents agreeing.

 There is a strict writing requirement that involves signing and a reflection of the consent to allow relocation.
-Defined access and time-sharing schedule for the nonrelocating parent and the description of any necessary arrangements for transportation and access/time-sharing with the children is important to lay out as well.
+Defined access and time-sharing schedule for the nonrelocating parent and the description of any necessary arrangements for transportation and access/time-sharing with the children is important to layout as well.

 As with everything else in a contentious divorce, things aren’t that easy.
-Even if it both parents have moved on from their animosity and have agreed to the relocation, if there was a prior judgment entered regarding time-sharing, then the parties MUST seek modification of the original agreement through the court.
+Even if both parents have moved on from their animosity and have agreed to the relocation, if there was a prior judgment entered regarding time-sharing, then the parties MUST seek a modification of the original agreement through the court.

 If the other parent disagrees, this modification must be contested within 10 days of its being filed.
 When a disagreement arises regarding relocation, the parent fighting relocation must object to the modification being filed.
 If they don’t the court will ratify the pre-existing order without an evidentiary hearing.